6ri4n/WordleBot/README.md

-# WordleAI
+# WordleBot
 ##### Project Status: Completed
-A Discord bot developed in Python that allows users to play Wordle against an AI with three selectable difficulty levels and tracks user stats for competitiveness.
+A Discord bot developed in Python that allows players to play Wordle against a computer opponent with three selectable difficulty levels and tracks player stats for competitiveness.

 [YouTube Demo of the Discord bot.](https://youtu.be/hJlJARhmCvw)